mre/endler.dev/content/2024/be-simple/index.md

 Thanks for inviting me over!
 At home, I don't even have external speakers.

 You're planning a trip to the Bahamas?
 Enjoy!
-Send me a photo, maybe.
+Send me a photo.

 Regarding technology, that means: